João Marques Silva

-João Paulo Marques Silva is a Portuguese researcher working on SAT.
-He developed the SAT solver GRASP during his PhD.
+João Paulo Marques Silva is a Portuguese researcher working on the satisfiability problem (SAT) and automated reasoning.
+He is an ICREA Research Professor at the University of Lleida.

-Marques-Silva was a Senior Lecturer from October 2005 until June 2007 at the school of Electronics and Computer Science of the University of Southampton.
-In June 2007 he was promoted to Professor, the highest Professorship ranking in the UK.
-Since 2009 he moved to University College Dublin, Ireland.
+Between 2005 and 2009, Marques-Silva was Senior Lecturer and later Professor at the school of Electronics and Computer Science of the University of Southampton.
+In 2009, he moved to University College Dublin, Ireland.
+From 2020 to March 2024, he was a CNRS research director at IRIT in Toulouse, before moving to ICREA.

 In the field of SAT he is seen as one of the most important researchers.
-His works ranges from SAT techniques and implementation to its applicability in Model Checking and biology.
+His works ranges from SAT techniques and implementation to its applicability in model checking and biology.
 He has published over 50 papers.
+He developed the SAT solver GRASP during his PhD.